bunkerity/bunkerweb/docs/integrations.md

   <figcaption>Linux integration</figcaption>
 </figure>

-List of supported Linux distros (amd64/x86_64 and arm64/aarch64 architectures) :
+Supported Linux distributions for BunkerWeb (amd64/x86_64 and arm64/aarch64 architectures) include:

 - Debian 11 "Bullseye"
 - Ubuntu 22.04 "Jammy"
 - Fedora 38
-- RedHat Enterprise Linux (RHEL) 8.7
+- Red Hat Enterprise Linux (RHEL) 8.7

-Please note that you will need to **install NGINX 1.24.0 before BunkerWeb**.
-For all distros, except Fedora, using prebuilt packages from [official NGINX repository](https://nginx.org/en/linux_packages.html) is mandatory.
-Compiling NGINX from source or using packages from different repositories won't work with the official prebuilt packages of BunkerWeb but you can build it from source.
+Please ensure that you have **NGINX 1.24.0 installed before installing BunkerWeb**.
+For all distributions, except Fedora, it is mandatory to use prebuilt packages from the [official NGINX repository](https://nginx.org/en/linux_packages.html).
+Compiling NGINX from source or using packages from different repositories will not work with the official prebuilt packages of BunkerWeb.
+However, you have the option to build BunkerWeb from source.

-Repositories of Linux packages for BunkerWeb are available on [PackageCloud](https://packagecloud.io/bunkerity/bunkerweb).
-They provide a bash script to add and trust the repository automatically (but you can also follow the [manual installation](https://packagecloud.io/bunkerity/bunkerweb/install) instructions if you prefer).
+To simplify the installation process, Linux package repositories for BunkerWeb are available on [PackageCloud](https://packagecloud.io/bunkerity/bunkerweb).
+They provide a bash script that automatically adds and trusts the repository.
+You can follow the provided script for automatic setup, or opt for [manual installation](https://packagecloud.io/bunkerity/bunkerweb/install) instructions if you prefer.

 === "Debian"